Vegan Dips, Salad Dressings, and Sauces

 1. Preheat oven to 450 degrees F. Place garlic on baking pan, drizzle olive oil on top, salt and pepper to taste and roast for 20 minutes, or until softened.

-2. Place the milk, lemon juice, and the garlic in a Vitamix or blender, and process until the mixture is smooth like milk and the garlic is not chunky.
+2. Place the milk, lemon juice, and the garlic in a blender, and process until the mixture is smooth like milk and the garlic is not chunky.
 Pour into a bowl and add the rest of the ingredients.
 Stir well and season to taste.

 Yield: 1 3/4 cups